MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 - [Register the Azure AD identity provider with the bot](#register-the-azure-ad-identity-provider-with-the-bot)
 - [Prepare the bot code](#prepare-the-bot-code)

-Once you finish this article, you will have a bot that can respond to a few simple tasks.
+Once you finish this article, you'll have a bot that can respond to a few simple tasks.
 In the Microsoft Graph example, you can send an email, display who you are, and check recent emails.
-You do not need to publish the bot to test the OAuth features; however, the bot will need valid Azure app ID and password.
+You don't need to publish the bot to test the OAuth features; however, the bot will need valid Azure app ID and password.

 ## Web Chat and Direct Line considerations